jagenjo/litescene.js/guides/configurable_render_pipeline.md

 It allows to control which layers are rendered, or to overwrite the material.

+It can be used also to render shadowmaps or planar reflections.

 ### Viewport

 This node takes a texture and displays it on the screen.